Mescaline is a highly underrated psychedelic.

-Make sure you know how much mescaline is included in each capsule and to test a sample before you start.
+Make sure you know how much mescaline is included in each capsule and test a sample before you start.
 The most dangerous part of using synthetic mescaline isn’t the mescaline itself — it’s the risk of accidentally consuming capsules that have been adulterated with other, more harmful substances, such as NBOMe.

 This is a more traditional method of using mescaline that’s rarely practiced today.

-Dried, peyote or San Pedro cactus are ground up and mixed with tobacco.
+Dried, peyote, or San Pedro cactus are ground up and mixed with tobacco.
 This can then be smoked for a mild psychoactive effect.